jonasacres/easysafe-doc/README.md

 The restricted adversary possesses...

 1. ...the ability to view, alter, extend, truncate, create and/or drop any packet sent to or from any EasySafe peer.
-1. ...a copy of all data written to the EasySafe archive in encrypted form.
+1. ...a copy of all data written to the EasySafe filesystem in encrypted form.
-1. ...knowledge of the archive's seed key and archive ID
+1. ...knowledge of the filesystem's `SeedKey` and FSID
 1. ...knowledge of the version and full source code of any EasySafe application running on any peer
 4. ...access to the `InodeTableOracle` function, by which the adversary can at no cost identify inode table pages to attack.
 5. ...access to the `PageEncryptionOracle` function, by which the adversary can at no cost craft arbitrary properly-encoded pages with arbitrary plaintext.